thutahw/tp/docs/DeveloperGuide.md

 [`Logic.java`](https://github.com/AY2021S1-CS2103T-W12-3/tp/tree/master/src/main/java/team/baymax/logic/Logic.java)

 1. `Logic` uses the `AppointmentBookParser` class to parse the user command.
+2. `AppointmentBookParser` creates a specific `XYZCommandParser` instance to parse the arguments for the `XYZ` command.
-2. This results in a `Command` object which is executed by the `LogicManager`.
+3. This results in a `Command` object which is executed by the `LogicManager`.
-3. The command execution can affect the `Model` (e.g. adding an appointment, which is executed by the `ModelManager`, calling on AppointmentManager).
+4. The command execution can affect the `Model` (e.g. adding an appointment, which is executed by the `ModelManager`, calling on `AppointmentManager`).
-4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+5. The result of the command execution is encapsulated as a `CommandResult` object which is returned from `LogicManager` and passed back to the `Ui`.
-5. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user and jumping to relevant tabs.
+6. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user and jumping to relevant tabs.

 #### 3.3.2 Responsibilities

+The `Logic` component
+* Parses user commands and arguments using `Parser` classes
+* Executes user commands using `Command` classes -- this changes `Model` as required for the command, saves any changes to `Storage`, and reflects changes to `Ui` to display.

-Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("cancel 1")` API call.
+Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("cancel 1")` API call to illustrate.

 ![Interactions Inside the Logic Component for the `deleteappt 1` Command](images/DeleteAppointmentSequenceDiagram.png)<br>
 Figure 6.
 Delete Appointment Sequence Diagram